Spartan Writing Camp Staff

 Tracy Grennell

-Tracy Grennell is currently a S.T.E.M. teacher at Bath Elementary School.
-During her teaching career of twenty years, she has taught students at all grade levels K-5 in general education as well as S.T.E.M.
+Tracy Grennell is currently a K-5 STEM teacher at Bath Elementary School.
+This is her third year teaching with the Red Cedar Writing Project Summer Camp.
 One of her favorite things about teaching writing is seeing students take risks and try new things.
-This is her second year working with the Red Cedar Writing project.
-She is excited to work with elementary age students to share her love of writing and enhance students’ writing skills.
-In her free time, Tracy enjoys traveling, spending time with family and reading.
+She loves using the summer to enhance students’ writing and STEM skills.
+In her free time she enjoys coaching Girls on the Run and a LEGO FIRST Robotics club called Bee-Botics.
+Her hobbies include traveling, spending time with family and reading.

 Ben Woodcock